replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## useHelmInstall

 Identifies whether this Helm chart will use the Replicated Helm installation (`false`) or native Helm installation (`true`).
-Default is `false`.
-It is recommended that you set this to `true`, because native Helm is preferred and Replicated Helm will be removed at some point.
+We recommend that you set this to `true`, because native Helm is the preferred method. **Default:** `false`

 Native Helm installations always deploy using Helm v3.

 ## weight

 Determines the order to apply charts that have `useHelmInstall: true`.
 Charts are applied by weight in ascending order, with lower weights applied first.
-Acceptable values are positive and negative integers, with a default value of 0.
+Acceptable values are positive and negative integers. **Default:** `0`

 For more information, see [Defining Installation Order for Native Helm Charts](/vendor/helm-native-helm-install-order).